backdrop-contrib/simple_access_grants/README.md

 User Grants to be specified for each user role in combination with each content type.

-User Grants may be applied individually to each node or to every node of that content type.

 User Grants can be edited, added or removed and then reapplied to all nodes.

-A User Grant Profile can be defined that combines multiple grants for application to a node or all nodes of that type.
+A User Grant Profile can be defined that combines multiple grants for application to all nodes of that type.

 ## Development